Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

  * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
  * The live link can be found here -  https://suzandewitz.github.io/Dogs-Training/

+## Credits
+*  The text for the homepage was taken from google free dogs pages
+*  The Code for the footer and social media links was adapated from the Love Running project.

+## Media
+* The pohot for home page and contact taken